 You’ll learn how to explore ideas - developing personal and meaningful outcomes.
 Key elements of Art will be explored, such as line, shape, tone, form, colour, texture, pattern, symmetry and balance.

-Y10 projects are initially quite prescriptive in nature, however, as you move into Y11 - expect to write your own briefs, to select artists of your own and to work more independently.
+Y10 projects are initially quite prescriptive in nature, however, as you move into Y11 - expect to develop your own brief, to select artists of your own and to work more independently.

-The Art School is open to all Art students during lunchtime, priority sessions and until 9.45pm at least one night each week.
-Each half-term there is a life class you’ll be encouraged to attend.
+The Art School is open to all Art students during lunchtimes, priority sessions and until 8.30pm on a Thursday night each week.
+Every half-term there is a life class you’ll be encouraged to attend.
 There is an expectation that Art students will spend at least two hours beyond taught lessons each week developing their work.
+Drawing is an essential part of all Art courses, as well as the ability to analyse the work of others, expressing your thoughts and opinions clearly in written form as well as visually.

-You don’t mind working hard.
-You’ll be creative and comfortable working independently.
-In Art, there is no such thing as right and wrong – so you’ll enjoy exploring ideas and learning to select and cull as you go along.
+If you don’t mind working hard.
+You’re creative and comfortable working independently.
+In Art, there is no such thing as right and wrong – so you’ll enjoy exploring ideas and learning to be selective, creating displays of your own work in mini pop-up exhibitions.

 - 60% coursework